Uncle Al's Racing Rules in Pictures

 Racing A boat is racing from her preparatory signal until she finishes and clears the finishing line and marks or retires, or until the race committee signals a general recall, postponement, or abandonment.

-Al's note: This definition is important since the the pre-amble to Part 2 of the RRS (right-of-way rules and such like) specifies that "a boat not racing shall not be penalized for breaking one of these rules, except rule 22.1 ".
+Al's note: This definition is important since the the preamble to Part 2 of the RRS (right-of-way rules and such like) specifies that "a boat not racing shall not be penalized for breaking one of these rules, except rule 14 when the incident resulted in injury or serious damage, or rule 23.1".
 For the common good, we are of course expected to obey all these Rules whenever we are in the race area - even when we can't be penalized for breaking them because we're not actually racing.

 Above, W864 (Nick, blue hull) has just tacked across the finish line and has finished.
 But he has not yet "cleared the finish line" and is therefore still racing.
 If Nick had tacked a second or two later, he might have fouled Gale Shoemaker (red hull).
 In that case, Nick would have had to do his penalty turns and finish one more time - this one to count!!
-Likewise, a 360 and a re-finish will be required, if Nick should hit the finish mark - even after getting his “beep”.
+Likewise, a one-turn penalty followed by a re-finish will be required, if Nick should hit the finish mark - even after getting his “beep”.

 ...